-A carjacker took a couple hostage on their way to church.
-He'd just shot four people, investigators say
+A carjacker held a couple hostage for hours in Tennessee before killing the husband, investigators say

 "They stopped, believing it to be a fender-bender, and -- at that point -- Dorsey took them hostage at gunpoint," the Tennessee Bureau of Investigation said.

-By the time the ordeal ended about 3:45 p.m., two men --- Jordan Stevens and Darcey Johnson -- were dead.
-In addition, Aileen Stevens was hospitalized and three other people had been wounded.
+By the time the ordeal ended about 3:45 p.m., two people --- Jordan Stevens, 23, and Darcey Johnson, 28, -- were dead.
+In addition, Aileen Stevens was hospitalized and three other people were wounded.

-Aileen Stevens, 23, a kindergarten teacher, is four months pregnant with their first child -- a daughter.
-Her brother, Eliezer Rostran, said Jordan Stevens, 23, was working hard at his construction job to provide for his growing family.
+Aileen Stevens, 23, is a kindergarten teacher and is four months pregnant with their first child -- a daughter.
+Her husband was working hard at his construction job to provide for his growing family, her brother, Eliezer Rostran, said.

-The high school sweethearts would go to church together Sundays, then spend time with family afterward.
+The high school sweethearts would go to church together, then spend time with family afterward.
 Aileen Stevens' mother attends the same church, and when she didn't see them that morning, she got worried.
 "That's how she knew something was wrong," Rostran said.

-After Dorsey took them hostage, he forced them to drive him to their home in Morrison, the Tennessee Bureau of Investigation said.
-While there, he allegedly stole two of their guns, swapped vehicles into a Toyota Rav4 and forced them into the car with him.
+After Dorsey took them hostage, he forced them to drive to their home in Morrison, the Tennessee Bureau of Investigation said.
+While there, he allegedly stole two of their guns, swapped vehicles into a Toyota Rav4 and forced them into the SUV with him.

 At some point, he took the couple to a location in the McMinnville area and shot dead Jordan Stevens in front of his wife, authorities said.
-Then he pushed his body out of the vehicle, forced Aileen Stevens back into the Rav4 and returned to the interstate, the TBI said.
+Then he forced Aileen Stevens back into the Rav4 and returned to the interstate, the TBI said.

 "Authorities later recovered him along Interstate 24 westbound near Exit 111-B," Rausch said in a statement.

-Law enforcement from multiple agencies were working to find the SUV, and located it about 3:45 p.m., leading to a pursuit that reached speeds of over 100 mph.
-It crashed and flipped.
+Law enforcement from multiple agencies were working to find the SUV, and located it shortly after 3:30 p.m., leading to a pursuit that reached speeds of over 100 mph.
+The vehicle crashed and flipped.

 "At that point, Dorsey took his own life.
 The female hostage was safely recovered," Rausch said.

-Couple prayed for the suspect during ordeal, brother says
+Couple prayed for him during ordeal, brother says

-While in the car with the suspect, the couple prayed for him, said Rostran, who's talked with his sister.
+While in the car with the suspect, the couple prayed for him, Rostran said.

 "He was going to release them, he asked, 'would you pray for me?'
-They prayed, Jordan prayed, and then he said they shouldn't have prayed.
+They prayed, Jordan prayed ...
 Some people don't care about God, but God is good, and is always faithful," Rostran said.

-After spending the week in the hospital, Aileen Stevens is home recuperating.
+After spending a few days in the hospital, Aileen Stevens is home recuperating.
 She's holding on to her faith, her brother said, and especially the Bible verse Romans 8:28.

 The verse says: "And we know that in all things God works for the good of those who love him, who have been called according to his purpose."

 Jordan Stevens will be laid to rest Friday, and their friends have started a GoFundMe account to help raise money to support his wife and child.
-Their church has also asked for donations.

 "We want everyone to know that my sister does not hate the actions of the subject.
 She doesn't hate the family either.
 She prays for mercy and loving kindness for all families involved," Rostran said.